 5 Ways drones have gone too far and are making you fat

 Give a man a fish and you feed him for a day.
 Teach a drone to fish and you make the man a couch potato.
-Comedian Arj Barker once joked: “They say fishing is a sport, but I’m pretty sure that one side doesn’t even know they’re playing!”
-Well, fishing is about to become an eSport courtesy of the new PowerRay submersible drone unveiled ahead of the Consumer Electronics Show in Las Vegas tomorrow.
-The underwater drone not only lures the fish and hooks it with a precision bait drop function, but films the entire “catch” in 4K for your viewing pleasure once you’ve landed the thing.
+American comedian Arj Barker once joked: “They say fishing is a sport, but I’m pretty sure that one side doesn’t even know they’re playing!”
+Well, fishing is about to become an eSport courtesy of the new PowerRay submersible drone unveiled ahead of this year’s Consumer Electronics Show in Las Vegas.
+The underwater drone not only lures the fish and hooks it with a precision bait drop function, but films the entire catch in 4K for your viewing pleasure once you’ve landed the thing.

 Here’s a list of the most obscure uses for drones that are making society lazier than ever.

-The wifi-enabled PowerRay’s sonar is said to detect fish as far as 130 feet away and can dive as deep as 100 feet.
-And anyone motivation-challenged enough to use one only has to have the Prius in the charging station nearest the water to use it - within 200 feet of the drone, where they can get live data and images sent directly to their iOS or Android.
+The wifi-enabled PowerRay’s sonar is said to detect fish as far as 40m away and can dive as deep as 100ft.
+And anyone motivation-challenged enough to use one only has to have the Prius in the charging station nearest the water to use it – within 60m of the drone, where they can get live data and images sent directly to their iOS or Android.
 Or better yet, use a VR headset and control the drone with a tilt of the head.
-Thing is though, once that fish is landed it quickly becomes apparent that it’s a genuine real, living, flipping fish - far from virtual.
+But once that fish is landed it quickly becomes apparent that it’s a genuine real, living, flipping fish – far from virtual.
 And if you’re unable to catch a fish without the help of an underwater drone, you’re definitely not going to know how to unhook, clean and fillet one.
-But there’s Task Rabbit for that..
+But there’s Task Rabbit for that.

-The typically agile (see: sprinting from vicious dogs) UPS, FedEx and USPS employees are about to become couch potatoes if Amazon’s Prime Air drone delivery service comes to fruition full-time.
-After years of speculation, the company made the first drone delivery in the UK last month as part of a planned 30-minute delivery service, making physical ability all but obsolete.
-They’ve also been approved a patent for drone-friendly floating warehouses 45,000 feet in the air that would stock products for the drones to collect from.
-Of course, countless companies have also attempted delivery of everything from burritos to dry-cleaning to grills.
-The good news is, you can now include playing flight video games to your resume.
+The typically agile delivery workers are about to become couch potatoes if Amazon’s Prime Air drone delivery service comes to fruition full-time.
+After years of speculation, the company made the first drone delivery in the UK last year as part of a planned 30-minute delivery service, making physical ability all but obsolete.
+They’ve also registered a patent for drone-friendly floating warehouses 45,000ft in the air that would stock products for the drones to collect from.
+Of course, countless companies have also attempted delivery of everything from burritos to dry-cleaning.
+The good news is you can now include playing flight video games to your CV.

-Lining up for drinks at the bar is the bane of any party-goers existence but atleast it’s an opportunity to stretch the legs.
-Well, typically.
-At Marquee in Las Vegas, you don’t even have to leave your friends or even converse with a server to order another bottle - they’ll be delivered by drone if you fork out $20,000 a day in advance.
+Lining up for drinks at the bar is the bane of any party-goers existence, but at least it’s an opportunity to stretch the legs.
+But at Marquee in Las Vegas, you don’t even have to leave your friends or even converse with a server to order another bottle– they’ll be delivered by drone if you fork out $20,000 a day in advance.
 This year marks three years since the first bottles were delivered by drone at the Cosmopolitan.